leonlinsx/minimal-mistakes/_posts/2020-10-21-activism-disney.md

 I'm not in banking anymore and ~~can't be bothered~~ will leave it as an exercise for the reader, so let's move on.
 But that also implies the growth rate of Media is lower than I thought.
 I wouldn't be surprised if it was more similar to the 2018 growth rate of ~3%.

 I'd also initially thought DTC was showing Disney+ success, but that's not the case.
-I also realised Disney+ launched in Nov, so it's probably insignificant for total rev.
+I also realised Disney+ launched in Nov, so it's not contributing to revenue, as Disney's fiscal year ends in September.

-Parks are also higher margin than I thought because they lump the IP licensing rev in that segment.
+**Parks are also higher margin than I thought** because they lump the IP licensing rev in that segment.
 I'm assuming that's to avoid showing a low margin segment, which is typical behaviour for many businesses, but don't have context here.

 So my revised thoughts are: